re-nft/_v2_.sdk/README.md

 ## Dapp name glossary

+TODO: have a separate repo for this glossary, and link to it from the README in all of the repos

 | Name          |        App         |
 | ------------- | :----------------: |
 | **Azrael**    |   v1 collateral    |